 There must be 1-2 presenters at each poster display at all times.
 All team members are expected to know the content and be ready to present during the gallery walk session.

 Research “poster presentation” and learn how to design an effective poster, there are many videos on creating and presenting a poster.
+You can also access great resources on Academic Posters.

 Posters displays and presentations will be marked by the professor.
 The grade awarded will be based on the apparent level of effort, thoroughness, completeness, focus, and how well the group demonstrated their understanding of the chosen topic.